splunk/public-o11y-docs/gdi/opentelemetry/collector-kubernetes/install-k8s-addon-eks.rst

 Install the EKS Add-on with secure token handling
 =============================================================================================

-To install the EKS Add-on "Splunk Distribution of the OpenTelemetry Collector" follow these steps:
+To install the EKS Add-on :strong:`Splunk Distribution of the OpenTelemetry Collector` follow these steps:

 * :ref:`addon-aws-eks-one`
 * :ref:`addon-aws-eks-two`